yuluis/FCND-Motion-Planning/README.md

 Some of these steps are already implemented for you and some you need to modify or implement yourself.
 See the [rubric](https://review.udacity.com/#!/rubrics/1534/view) for specifics on what you need to modify or implement.

 Where a start GPS coordinate provided was outside the collider space, a randomly generated grid location is chosen.
+The helper function valid_near_point supports this.

 A safety margin of 5 meters has been added during the generation of the grid in planning_utils.py procedure create_grid.